whitews/FlowKit/README.md

 ## Features

-> **NOTE**: Version 0.6 added experimental support for exporting FlowJo 10 workspace files from a Session.
-Support is currently limited to exporting data from a single sample group.
-Please [submit an issue](https://github.com/whitews/FlowKit/issues/new/choose) if you find any bugs related to this feature.

 * Read / Write FCS Files
   * Read FCS files, supporting FCS versions 2.0, 3.0, and 3.1
   * Export FCS data as: